 For eight years I professionally instructed yoga in Los Angeles area studios, in private in-home sessions with clients, and for employees in an office setting.

 While expanding my knowledge of yoga, I heard about a gentle but deeply effective modality of energetic bodywork called craniosacral work, and I booked a couple of sessions for myself to experience this work first-hand.
 I experienced both a deeply meditative stillness and also a sense of movement and freedom in my body that I hadn’t known was possible.
 What I experienced during these sessions was so profound and captivating to me that I knew I had to study this work myself.
 So, I began studying Visionary Craniosacral Work with the Milne Institute, based in Big Sur, CA.

 Craniosacral work stems from the hands-on medical practice of Osteopathy and consists of applying various “holds,” based on craniosacral anatomy and technique, to specific areas of the head, spine, sacrum, or entire body, tuning into the bones, membrane, and fluid surrounding the brain and spinal cord, allowing the client’s nervous system to come into balance.

-I fell in love with this work and completed a 1,200-hour certification training with Hugh and Giorgia Milne.
+I fell in love with this work and completed an extensive training program with Hugh and Giorgia Milne.
 The emphasis on intuitive development provided by the Milne Institute’s approach, combined with their thorough anatomical instruction, deeply impacted my work.
 In addition to the certification-track courses, I also studied Pediatric Craniosacral Work with Dr. Benjamin Shield, and learned specific techniques and approaches to working with infants and pregnant women.

 I completed a doula training in order to deepen my education in working with pregnant women.
 I welcome pregnant women to my practice and enjoy giving pre and postnatal sessions.

 The more I learn, the more I find there is to learn.
 I’m always looking for ways to broaden and deepen my knowledge.
 I have assisted many craniosacral trainings with master teachers Hugh Milne, Giorgia Milne, Benjamin Shield, and Ellen Heed, and I plan to continue to study with and assist my teachers in order to always be learning more.